 - Easier and cheaper application – Unlike home equity loans, personal loans don’t require appraisals and other services (which come with fees) to secure an approval.

 - Fixed interest rate – A single interest rate, which is determined based on the borrower’s credit history, applies throughout the loan term.
 This means monthly payments are predictable and can be easily budgeted.

 - Lower interest payments over time – Repayment periods for personal loans in the Philippines are shorter than other types of home improvement loans, typically lasting for one year to five years.
 Because of this, you can quickly pay back the loan and save on interest payments compared to repaying a home loan with a longer term of 10 to 25 years.

-- Smaller loan amounts - You can borrow a minimal amount for as low as PHP 10,000.
+- Smaller loan amounts – You can borrow an amount as low as PHP 10,000.
 This is great if you need money only for minor house repairs or upgrades.

 Disadvantages of Personal Home Improvement Loans

 - Higher interest rates – Compared to other types of home loans, personal loans used for home improvements (and even for other expenses) come with higher rates per annum.

 - Faster loan repayments – Because personal loans have shorter terms than home loans, monthly amortizations may be difficult on the budget, especially if you’re working on a costly home renovation project.

 Reasons to Choose a Personal Loan for Home Improvement

 A personal loan makes a perfect choice if you have the following: